whoisjustinngo/tp/docs/DeveloperGuide.md

 4. The second command then communicates with the `Model` when it is executed (e.g. to add a person).
 5. The result of the execution of each command is encapsulated as a `CommandResult` object which is returned back from `Logic`, of which the result of the second command execution is displayed to the user.

-The sequence diagrams below illustrates the interactions within the Logic component for the `execute("/contactsTab delete 1")` API call, which represents a command to delete the first contact, issued from the Contacts tab.
+The sequence diagrams below illustrates the interactions within the Logic component for the `execute("/contactsTab delete 1")` API call, a command to delete the first contact, issued from the Contacts tab.
 Here is an explanation of the diagrams:
 1. User enters the command `delete 1` from the Contacts tab.
 Because the UI component knows that the user is on the Contacts tab, the UI component receives the user's input and prefixes it with "/contactsTab" before calling `LogicManager#execute()`, passing in `"/contactsTab delete 1"` as the argument.
 2. `LogicManager` forwards the prefixed user input to `AddressBookParser#parseCommand()` for parsing.
-3. `AddressBookParser` looks at the prefixed user input `"/contactsTab delete 1"` it receives and understands that it should parse the user input into a `Command` to delete the first contact.
+3. `AddressBookParser` looks at the prefixed user input `"/contactsTab delete 1"` it receives and understands that it should parse the user input into a `Command` to delete the first contact (since it is prefixed with `/contactsTab`).
 It does this by instantiating `DeleteCommandParser`, and calling its `parse()` method. `DeleteCommandParser#parse()` returns an object `d` of type `DeleteCommand`, which inherits from the `Command` interface.
-Object `d` is eventually returned to `LogicManager`.
+Object `d` is eventually returned to `LogicManager`, but is not yet executed.
-4. (Referring now to the "go to contacts tab" sequence frame) The `LogicManager` always creates and executes a `TabCommand` first (this is to facilitate commands that result in switching tabs – for example, entering the command `list` while on the Details tab, results in switching to the Contacts tab).
+4. (Referring now to the "go to contacts tab" sequence frame) The `LogicManager` always creates and executes a `TabCommand` first (this is to facilitate commands that result in switching tabs like entering `list` while on the Details tab which results in switching to the Contacts tab).
 To do this, `LogicManager` calls `AddressBookParser#goToContextTab()`, which instantiates a `TabCommandParser`. `TabCommandParser` creates a `TabCommand` object `t`, which is eventually returned to `LogicManager`. `LogicManager` will then call the `execute()` method of object `t` first in order to switch to the correct tab to display to the user.
 In this case, `t` represents a command to switch to the Contacts tab.
-6. `LogicManager` will then call the `execute()` method of object `d`, which interacts with the Model component to delete the first contact.
+6. `LogicManager` will then finally call the `execute()` method of object `d`, which interacts with the Model component to delete the first contact.

 ![`deleteSequenceImage`](images/DeleteSequenceDiagram.png)